dilip881/Application-for-opening-coffee-shop/README.md

-# COMPUTING APPROXIMATE MINIMUM SET COVER
+# Application for opening Coffee Shop